 Every web hosting company I know offers a one click WordPress install but these usually come with preinstalled Themes and plugins which add weight and complexity to an author website.

-The secret to a fast, secure WordPress website is only use what you need and keep what you use updated.
-By only keeping what we need we help harden the site from hackers and keep the site’s footprint as light as possible for the fastest page loading times.
-Establishing this base now will pay dividends for the lifetime of the site.
+Only using what we need helps harden against site hackers and keeps the site’s footprint as light as possible for the fastest page loading times.
+Establishing this minimalist footprint from the start will pay dividends for the lifetime of the site.

 After installing WordPress with your Web Host log into the WordPress administration dashboard using the admin username and password you configured when you set up the site.
-The admin login url is usually yourdomainname/wp-admin

 The WordPress dashboard is made up of the following sections.